-From a corporate standpoint, the most significant highlight was the January 4, 2013 closing of the transaction to acquire certain assets of Spot, a Nevada, USA-based manufacturer of traffic, pedestrian and school zone safety systems.
-Included in the transaction is right to a license agreement for the exclusive use of System Infrastructure Management Application ("SIMA") technology for public roadway applications.
+- At this year's annual general meeting on April 30, 2013, a group of shareholders dissatisfied with results voted for change.
+As a result Rob Cruickshank and Daniel Nocente resigned from the board on June 19, 2013.
+Thereafter, Bruce Cousins also resigned from the board on June 26, 2013 and on the same day, Michael Sonnenfeldt and John Simmons were appointed to the board.
+Michael Sonnenfeldt was elected as Chairman on July 15, 2013.
+As well, Bruce Cousins resigned as CEO, and John Simmons was appointed CEO effective August 1, 2013.
+Our Board of Directors would like to express their appreciation to Mssrs.
+Cruickshank, Nocente and Cousins for their contributions to the Company. - On January 4, 2013, we closed the transaction to acquire certain assets of Spot Devices, Inc. ("Spot"), a Nevada, USA-based manufacturer of traffic, pedestrian and school zone safety systems.
+Included in the transaction was the right to a license agreement for the exclusive use of System Infrastructure Management Application ("SIMA") technology for public roadway applications.
 SIMA was developed by Cirrus Systems, LLC, a related company to Spot for traffic.
 Terms of the transaction include the issuance of 2.2 million of our shares to Spot (valued approximately \$0.6 million on close) plus conditional cash payments pursuant to a two-year cash earn-out where Spot is paid 12.5% of the portion of cumulative 2013 and 2014 Gross Traffic revenues exceeding \$17.5 million.
 At present, our two year revenue forecasts for Traffic products fall short of this earn out target.
-This transaction was accounted for as a business combination under IFRS 3.
-One of the outstanding items relating to this transaction is the signing of the SIMA license agreement with Cirrus, as pricing terms associated with the service are still being negotiated.
-We sold a number of products in the quarter with these licenses attached, so there is some uncertainty surrounding the costs that we will incur in future periods to cover these costs.
-At present, we have deferred revenues of approximately \$0.04 million to cover these costs, although the actual amount may be materially different.
-Additional operational details regarding this acquisition are outlined in the sections below.
+This transaction was the negotiation and signing of the SIMA software license agreement ("SLA") with Cirrus.
+In early July 2013, we concluded that we would not be able to sign a SLA as we were unable to secure economically viable license terms for a service that underpinned a number of Spot's acquired traffic products.
+We are currently in the process of determining our go forward strategy, which will likely include a modified product offering without SIMA services.
+As a result of this we have written off \$0.6 million of intangible assets associated with the acquisition.